networkit/networkit-website/src/get_started.rst

 - A modern C++ compiler, e.g.: `g++ <https://gcc.gnu.org>`_ (>= 4.8) or `clang++ <http://clang.llvm.org>`_ (>= 3.7)
 - OpenMP for parallelism (usually ships with the compiler)
 - Python3 (3.5 or higher is supported)

+  - Development libraries for Python3.
+The package name depends on your distribution.
+Examples:

+    - Debian/Ubuntu: :code:`apt-get install python3-dev`
+    - RHEL/CentOS: :code:`dnf install python3-devel`
 - `Pip <https://pypi.python.org/pypi/pip>`_
-- `CMake <https://cmake.org/>`_ version 3.5 or higher (e.g., pip3 install cmake)
+- `CMake <https://cmake.org/>`_ version 3.5 or higher (e.g., :code:`pip3 install cmake`)
 - Build System: `Make <https://www.gnu.org/software/make/>`_ or `Ninja <https://ninja-build.org/>`_
-- Cython version 0.29 or higher (e.g., pip3 install cython)
+- Cython version 0.29 or higher (e.g., :code:`pip3 install cython`)
-- `tkinter <https://docs.python.org/3/library/tkinter.html>`_ (e.g. sudo apt-get install python3-tk on Ubuntu)

 .. _Linux:

 Linux
 -----

-Make sure Python3 and pip3, the python package manager, are installed on your system.
-You'll need the tkinter dependency for python3.
-Afterwards, pip3 can be used to install networkit.
+There are several ways to install NetworKit.
+Besides using :code:`pip3` (the common Python module way), it is also possible to get it via package manager channels like :code:`conda`, :code:`spack` and :code:`brew`.
+The complete list of possibilities is available on `Github <https://github.com/networkit/networkit>`_ .
+The following example uses :code:`pip3` for installation on a recent Debian/Ubuntu-based distribution.
+Asume you have a clean minimal system, you will first have to install all requirements:

 .. code-block:: bash

   # On Ubuntu or equivalent, python3 is pre-installed.

+  # Install compilation tools (includes compiler, OpenMP)
+  sudo apt install build-essential

-  # Install pip3 (if needed) and tkinter dependency
+  # Install Python3, pip3
-  sudo apt-get install python3-pip python3-tk
+  sudo apt install python3-dev python3-pip

-  # Install networkit
+  # Install cmake, cython
+  pip3 install cmake cython

+  # And finally ... install NetworKit
   pip3 install networkit

 .. _macOS: